 After successful completion of this course students are expected to be able to:

-- distinguish different forms of research and approaches to communication research for intervention;
+- distinguish different approaches to and designs of communication research;

-- formulate a research question and develop a theoretical framework for communication research in communication research for intervention;
+- develop a theoretical framework for communication research;

 - literature study;